rjamesnw/FlowScript/README.md

 FlowScript is a visual programming language (VPL) used for build client and server applications using a browser.
 It is built using TypeScript and Net Core + V8.NET.
 FlowScript started under the name CircuitScript around 2010, but was later renamed to FlowScript in 2014 within a private repo during the prototype phase.
 It is now being released in pre-alpha (still a WIP) on GitHub as of Oct 30, 2018.
 As of Feb 2019 this project is still a WIP.

+_A bit of history:_  The original idea start as a typical VPL program back in June 2009 called CircuitScript.
+After much brain-storming and documentation it was apparent that a grapihcal system was not a good direction.
+The project went dormant pending further investigation, then in 2015 the idea was renamed FlowScript and work continued in this new direction.
+A lot of research and careful design of the compiler, including optimization of the final output, has taken a long time, but is now mostly completed.
+The main focus now is building an IDE to use it.

 ### Version ###

 * Version: Pre-Alpha (the compiler works, but the "work in progress" is around the IDE mainly)